 About Kylo-Patrick Hart

-Kylo-Patrick Hart (Ph.D., University of Michigan) is an accomplished photographer and chair of the Department of Film, Television and Digital Media at Texas Christian University, where he teaches courses in film and television history, theory, and criticism; film screenwriting; popular culture; and queer media studies.
+Kylo-Patrick Hart (Ph.D., University of Michigan) is an award-winning photographer and chair of the Department of Film, Television and Digital Media at Texas Christian University, where he teaches courses in film and television history, theory, and criticism; film screenwriting; popular culture; and queer media studies.
 The author of more than 250 journal articles, chapters, conference papers, and reviews, he is also a core faculty member with TCU's Department of Women and Gender Studies.

 To date, Professor Hart has earned three graduate/professional certificates (in film studies, copy editing, and book/magazine publishing), four master's degrees (in communications management, liberal studies, print journalism, and radio-television-film communication), and his Ph.D. (in mass communication, with an emphasis in film and video studies) from major research institutions including Dartmouth College, the University of Michigan, and the University of Southern California.
+He received his formal training in digital media arts while a student at the University of Michigan and Wayne State University, with additional instruction provided by offerings of the Maine Media Workshops and Santa Fe Workshops.

 Professor Hart is the author or editor of several books about media, including The AIDS Movie: Representing a Pandemic in Film and Television; Arctic Cinemas: Essays on Polar Spaces and the Popular Imagination; Film and Sexual Politics; Film and Television Stardom; Images for a Generation Doomed: The Films and Career of Gregg Araki; Living in the Limelight: Dynamics of the Celebrity Experience; Mediated Deviance and Social Otherness: Interrogating Influential Representations; Queer Males in Contemporary Cinema: Becoming Visible; and Queer TV in the 21st Century: Essays on Broadcasting from Taboo to Acceptance.
 He is also the founding co-editor (with Bruce Drushel, Miami University) of the academic journal Queer Studies in Media & Popular Culture.